wpsharks/ubuntu-bootstrap/README.md

 #### Can I override the default source directories for WordPress?

 Yes.
-Looking over the code snippet above, you can see that there are three environment variables that you can set in your `~/.profile` that (if found) will override the default locations automatically.
+Looking over the code snippet above, you can see that there are three environment variables that you can set in your `~/.profile` that, if found, will override the default locations automatically.
 Here's a quick example showing how you might customize these in your own `~/.profile`

 ```bash
 export WP_PROJECTS_DIR=~/my-projects/wordpress;